-Andrea Atkins is a structural designer at Blackwell Structural Engineers in Toronto, and teaches structural courses at the University of Waterloo School of Architecture.
-She obtained her Master of Architecture at the University of Waterloo in 2013 and is a candidate for a Master of Engineering at the University of Toronto, class of 2018.
+Andrea Atkins is a lecturer in Architectural Engineering in the department of Civil and Environmental Engineering at the University of Waterloo, and teaches structural courses at the School of Architecture.
+Previously, she was a structural designer at Blackwell Structural Engineers in Toronto.
+She obtained her Master of Architecture at the University of Waterloo in 2013 and her Master of Engineering at the University of Toronto in 2018.
 Her interests span across design and technical disciplines, including architecture, building science, structural design, and sustainability.

 Tara Bissett teaches architectural history and theory from 1500 to our contemporary period.
 She specializes in the history of craft and labour in architecture, contemporary architectural history and theory, and early modern (global) architecture.
 Courses taught at the University of Waterloo include Contemporary Architectural Theory, Ornament and its Discontents, Architecture and Media, and Architecture: Pre-Renaissance to Reformation.

 Megan Cassidy is a licensed architect and has led a number of retail, commercial, residential and institutional projects over her years of practice.
 Megan specializes in developing architecture that is at once functional, pragmatic and retains a strong conceptual clarity underpinned by inclusive, urbanistic aspirations and human-centred design.
 She is focused on the development of refined details and through the careful and resourceful crafting of materials.